johnwarden/deliberati/content/post/2022-08-17-relevance-and-corelevance.md

 Relevance exists in the context of the subject's other prior beliefs.
 For example, if (𝐶̅) *the car is out of gas*, and also ($\bar{B}$) *the battery is dead*, then both of these are good reasons to believe (𝐴̅) *the car won't start*.
 Yet neither is relevant on its own by the definition of relevance given above.
 Given that the car is out of gas, it makes no difference whether the battery is dead or not: the car won't start anyway.
 In other words, ($\bar{B}$) *the battery is dead* is irrelevant to (𝐴̅) *the car won't start* given (𝐶̅) *the car is out of gas*.

-But if the subject believes (𝐶) the car has gas, then ($\bar{B}$) the battery is dead will probably be relevant.
+But if the subject believes (𝐶) *the car has gas*, then ($\bar{B}$) the battery is dead will probably be relevant.
 When accepting one premise causes another premise to become relevant, we say that the premises are **corelevant**.
 If a premise is corelevant with some unexpressed premise, we can say that the premise is **conditionally relevant**.

 ### Definition of Conditional Relevance